-Assuming that a constant rate of harvest will be applied throughout a rebuilding period, the basis for rebuilding alternatives can be divided into two approaches: 1) strategies based on selection of a constant harvest rate (SPR rate), or 2) strategies based on selection of a T{TARGET} (year for 50% probability of recovery).
-This rebuilding analysis presents the following alternate strategies, which are a combination of those specified in the rebuilding Terms of Reference (TOR) and additional strategies.
+Assuming that a constant rate of harvest will be applied throughout a rebuilding period, the basis for rebuilding alternatives can be divided into two approaches: 1) strategies based on selection of a constant harvest rate (SPR rate), or 2) strategies based on selection of a $T{TARGET}$ (year for 50% probability of recovery).
+This rebuilding analysis presents the following alternate strategies, which are a combination of those specified in the rebuilding Terms of Reference (TOR; PFMC (2020)) and additional strategies.
 The additional strategies are based on the selection of a SPR harvest rate or rebuilding by a selected target year.

-- 1. Eliminate all harvest, F = 0, beginning in the next management cycle, 2023, the same as setting a constant SPR harvest rate of 1.0.

-- 2. Apply the harvest rate that would generate the ACL contributions specified for the current year (i.e., the latest year specified in regulations).

-- 3. Apply a range of SPR values:

-- (a) SPR = 0.50,

-- (b) SPR = 0.60,

-- (c) SPR = 0.70,

-- (d) SPR = 0.80, and

-- (e) SPR = 0.90.

-- 4. Apply SPR harvest rates that are estimated to lead to a 50% probability of recovery by alternative target years:

-- (a) by T{MAX} from the current cycle, and

-- (b) by T{MID} from the current cycle, which is the year midway between T{MIN} and T{MAX} .

-- 5. Apply the default harvest policy based on the 40:10 harvest control rule with time-varying category 2 $\sigma = 1.0$ and $P^ = 0.45$.

-- 6. Apply the ABC harvest rate with time-varying category 2 $\sigma = 1.0$ and $P^ = 0.45$.
+- 1. Eliminate all harvest, F = 0, starting in the next management cycle, 2023, the same as setting a constant SPR harvest rate of 1.0. - 2.
+Apply the harvest rate that would generate the ACL contributions specified for the current year (i.e., the latest year specified in regulations). - 3.
+Apply a range of SPR values: - (a) SPR = 0.50, - (b) SPR = 0.60, - (c) SPR = 0.70, - (d) SPR = 0.80, and - (e) SPR = 0.90. - 4.
+Apply SPR harvest rates that are estimated to lead to a 50% probability of recovery by alternative target years: - (a) by $T{MAX}$ from the current cycle, and - (b) by $T{\rm MID}$ from the current cycle, which is the year midway between $T{\rm MIN}$ and $T{\rm MAX}.$ - 5.
+Apply the default harvest policy based on the 40:10 harvest control rule with timevarying sigma ( $\sigma = 1.0$ as the basis for the time-varying sigmas) and $P^ = 0.45$ . - 6.
+Apply the ABC harvest rate with time-varying sigma ( $\sigma = 1.0$ as the basis for the time-varying sigmas) and $P^ = 0.45$ .

 The sum of ACL contributions for quillback rockfish from the southern management area and the percent allocation for California (28.7%) in the northern management area as provided by the Groundfish Management Team (GMT) were larger than the catch resulting from applying an SPR of 0.5, implying an SPR rate of below 0.5 for this run, so results from this run are not provided in this report.
-Similarly, the SPR rate that led to a 50% probability of recovery by $T{\rm MAX}$ was less than 0.5 so results from the $T{\rm MAX}$ strategy are not presented in this report.
+Similarly, the SPR rate that led to a 50% probability of recovery by $T{MAX}$ was less than 0.5 so results from the $T{MAX}$ strategy are not presented in this report.